VladNikiforov/VladNikiforov/README.md

-I like programming random stuff for fun and for using them
+I like making random stuff